 Okay…let me take a big step backward and return to the original thought behind this post: Do I want it to be EASIER or do I want to be STRONGER?

 We’ve discussed that, in order to do something, it’s best to know the rules and understand how to solve problems.
-Each time we master a problem, it can be easier to solve next time – or, at least we are more confident in our ability to do it (and, as I have learned from Dr. Connie Stapleton, self-efficacy is critical to our self-worth and self-esteem.
-I believe her.)
+Each time we master a problem, it can be easier to solve next time – or, at least we are more confident in our ability to do it (and, as I have learned, self-efficacy is critical to our self-worth and self-esteem.)